Kilimanjaro Summit - Hardest Part, How Long, Tips and More

 It will help if you are thoroughly prepared for a successful ascent of the breathtaking Uhuru Peak.
 Here are some suggestions that we hope may help you organize your trip.

-• It would be best if you took your time when packing for the Kilimanjaro summit expedition.
-The Kilimanjaro summit temperature suffer extreme swings and must be taken into consideration.
+- It would be best if you took your time when packing for the Kilimanjaro summit expedition.
+Kilimanjaro’s extreme temperature swings must be taken into consideration.
 In addition to snow boots, warm clothing, and an air mattress, you’ll need comfy sleeping bags.

 The Best Route to Climb Mount Kilimanjaro